 Bruce Robert Mack was born on May 3rd, 1952, to John and Louise Mack (nee Louise Henrietta Abel).
 His place of birth was New Haven, Connecticut (USA) but he spent his school-age years in the Oswego, New York area, where he was frequently on the school’s honor roll and participated in school races.(1)

-In the 1970s, he moved to the San Francisco bay area.
+In the 1970s, after living for a time in Greenwich Village, he moved to the San Francisco bay area.
 This is where he lived when his story Jesse’s Dream Skirt was published under the pen name Morning Star in the “socialist journal of gay liberation” Magnus.
 It included the following byline:

 Morning Star lives in S.F. and is interested in forming a collective to write anti-sexist, pro-feminist children’s stories.